Elisabeth of the Palatinate: Contributions to philosophy: Descartes and other prominent figures

-Elisabeth met Descartes on one of Descartes' visits to The Hague.
-Descartes visited The Hague to meet some of the leading intellectual figures in Holland who might support his philosophy.
+Elisabeth met Descartes on one of his visits to The Hague.
+Descartes visited The Hague to meet some of the leading intellectual figures in the Netherlands who might support his philosophy.
 The Hague was often a gathering place to meet other influential, powerful people.
 As Descartes talked of his ideas, Elisabeth intently listened and became very interested in Descartes' thoughts of the mind and body.
-After Descartes' visit, it was told to him that Elisabeth had been very interested in his work.
+After his visit, it was told to him that Elisabeth had been very interested in his work.
 Descartes was flattered and told others that he would like to get to know the princess better.
 Descartes made another visit to The Hague, and was intent on having a conversation with Elisabeth, although this conversation for some reason did not happen.

 Elisabeth, upon hearing of Descartes' failed attempt to converse with her, wrote to Descartes a letter.
 In this letter, dated May 16, 1643, Elisabeth writes, "tell me please how the soul of a human being (it being only a thinking substance) can determine the bodily spirits and so bring about voluntary actions".
 Elisabeth is questioning Descartes' idea of dualism and how the soul and the body could interact.
-Elisabeth rightly questioned how something immaterial (Descartes' idea of the mind) could move something material (the body).
+Elisabeth questioned how something immaterial (Descartes' idea of the mind) could move something material (the body).
+She proposes three ways something can be "moved": through self-propulsion, external propulsion, or movement determined by the properties of something pushing it.
+The first and second options require physical contact, while the third option requires extension.
+If the mind is not part of the physical world, then it cannot make physical contact with anything, meaning the mind cannot interact with the body.
+By Descartes' own view, physical interaction is only possible through extension, but as Descartes thinks the mind lacks this property, it makes interaction impossible, ruling out the third option as well.
 Descartes replied to Elisabeth's letter with the answer that this interaction should not be thought of as between two bodies and that it is the kind of union that exists between the two qualities of heaviness and bodies.